teocomi/BCFier/README.md

 ![](/Assets/bcfier-text.png)
 ##Intro
-BCFier is an Open Source tool developed to help you create better buildings.
+BCFier is an extendible Open Source tool developed to help you create better buildings.
 Like IFC is the open standard for Building Information models, [BCF](http://www.buildingsmart-tech.org/specifications/bcf-releases) is the open standard for Building Issues.
 BCFier is a set of plugins and standalone apps (modules) that handle BCF and integrate directly with BIM tools.

-Currently BCFier is composed of:
+Currently BCFier is composed of the following modules:
 - Autodesk Revit 2015 and 2016 addin
 - Standalone Windows Viewer